-Pedicle Screws and Rods
+Pedicle Screws/Rods

-Pedicle screws and rods are used to hold the spinal

-column in place while fusion occurs.
+With the goal of minimally invasive surgery in mind, preparations are made to insert pedicle screws and rods which are used to screw the spinal column in place while fusion occurs.
 The surgeon uses medical imaging to determine the precise screw location.
-The screws are then inserted into the vertebrae to be fused.
+The screws are then inserted into the vertebrae to be fused (as shown on page 8).
 Bone graft may be added along the side of the vertebrae to stimulate fusion.
 The surgeon will then close the incision and move the patient into recovery.